In comparison to most professional telescopes, the PEST is tiny. And it’s not located on a mountain top away from light pollution.

 2010 to 8 Sept 2020: SBIG ST-8XME, ‘Audacious Ant‘.
 My original camera.

-PEST is a backyard observatory with a 12” Meade LX200 SCT f/10 and focal reducer yielding f/5.
-The camera is an SBIG ST-8XME with a filter wheel loaded with B, V, Rc, Ic and Clear filters.
+PEST is a backyard observatory with a 12” Meade LX200 SCT f/10 and focal reducer yielding f/4.6.
+The camera is a QHY183M with a QHY-CFW3 filter wheel loaded with B, V, Rc, Ic and Clear filters.
+One of the filter slots is occupied by a blocking ‘filter’, used for taking dark frames (the CMOS camera does not have a physical shutter).
+Guiding is done with a QHYOAG-S off-axis guider with QHY 5L-II-M guide camera.
 Focusing is computer controlled with an Optec TCF-Si focuser.

-The observatory is controlled using a PC running Windows 7 with the following software.
-CCD Commander to script observations, FocusMax for focuser control and CCDSoft for control of the CCD camera.
-PinPoint is used for plate solving.
+The observatory is controlled using a laptop running Windows 10 with the following software.
+Voyager to script observations, control the camera, manage focusing, and guiding through PHD2.
+Both PinPoint and ASTAP are used for plate solving.
+The default is Pinpoint, but ASTAP is more robust to initial pointing error so is used as a backup, and if a blind solve is needed.
 Internet connection is available.
 Dimension 4 is used to synchronize the PC clock with a set list of atomic clocks.
 This synchronization is done at observatory startup then every 30 minutes.

 The telescope and computer are housed in a roll-off plywood enclosure which is opened and closed manually.